mehdi869/pfe/README.md

     DB_PORT=5432
     ```
 #### Frontend:
-- go now to forntend create new file ``.env``
+- Go to frontend folder, create a new file `.env`
-- copy and add these infos :
+- Copy and add this information:
     ```REACT_APP_API_URL=http://localhost:8000```

-#### 4. Run the app:
+    ### 4. Run the App
-- open the Terminal and Start the backend server:
+- Open the Terminal and start the backend server:
 ```bash
         cd ./backend
         python manage.py runserver
 ```
-- open **another** Terminal and Start the frontend development server:
+- Open **another** Terminal and start the frontend development server:
 ```bash
         cd ./frontend
         npm start